 Knights horses were called chargers and were usually a strong stocky horse called a “Destrier”

-Supporting roles – Blacksmith, Knife grinder, Herald, Heraldic officers and Standard Bearers etc.
+Supporting roles – Blacksmith, Armourer, Knife grinder, Herald, Heraldic officers, Standard Bearers, etc.

 In the late medieval period once the military aspect of the castle was rendered ineffective in the face of gunpowder weapons, the number of female workers began to increase.